Candongo-Dev/Data-Analysis-with-Python-Pandas/README.md

 # Data Analysis with Python & Panda

-This project aimed to analyze a dataset detailing data scientist salaries and roles.
+   This project focused on analyzing a dataset containing information about data scientist roles and salaries.
-Using Python with the Pandas library, we performed data cleaning to ensure accurate analysis.
-We explored the dataset through statistical visualizations histograms, boxplots, and bar charts created with Matplotlib.

-To enhance accessibility, we built an interactive dashboard using Streamlit, enabling users to filter data and generate graphs efficiently.
-Development was carried out in Visual Studio Code within a Python virtual environment (created via venv).
-The final dashboard was successfully deployed to Streamlit Cloud.
+   The primary objective was to extract meaningful insights through data cleaning, exploration, and visualization.

 # 📊 Data
 The primary dataset used in this application is a cleaned CSV file derived from the Alura Archive.